Quantum Complex-Valued Self-Attention Model: Methodology

 \subsection{Quantum Complex Similarity Module}

-Building upon the quantum feature mapping, the quantum similarity between the states $\ket{Q}$ and $\ket{K}$ quantifies the self-attention weights.
-Traditional quantum similarity approaches, such as the SWAP test and quantum kernel methods, compute the overlap $|\braket{\psi_1|\psi_2}|^2$, which captures the magnitude of similarity but ignores the phase information inherent in the complex representation of quantum states.
-Since phase plays a crucial role in capturing the subtle relationships between states, this limitation can hinder the model's performance.

-To overcome this, we propose an improved Hadamard test circuit that measures the real and imaginary components of the quantum similarity between the states $\ket{Q}$ and $\ket{K}$.
-By capturing both components, our method reveals the full complex structure, enabling a more precise evaluation of the quantum self-attention weights.
+Building upon the quantum feature mapping, the similarity between states $\ket{Q}$ and $\ket{K}$ defines the quantum self-attention weights.
+Traditional methods, such as the SWAP test and quantum kernel approaches, compute $|\braket{Q|K}|^2$, capturing magnitude but neglecting the phase, which is essential for encoding quantum state relationships.
+To address this, we propose an enhanced Hadamard test circuit that measures both real and imaginary parts of $\braket{Q|K}$ using selection, auxiliary, and working qubits.
+This method provides a complete similarity measure, incorporating magnitude and phase, thereby enhancing the model's ability to capture intricate quantum interactions.

 \begin{definition}[Quantum Complex Self-Attention Weight] For two $n$-qubit states, $\ket{Q}$ and $\ket{K}$, we define their quantum complex self-attention weight as the inner product:

 where $\mathrm{i}$ represents the imaginary unit. ${\ket{k}}$ and ${\ket{l}}$ represent the computational basis states for the $n$ qubits, with $\braket{k|l}=\delta_{kl}$, and the normalization conditions $\sum_{j=0}^{N-1} (a_j^2 + b_j^2)=1$, $\sum_{k=0}^{N-1} (c_k^2 + d_k^2)=1$. \end{definition}